-The Accession Agreement is a bilateral agreement between each separate participant and the Scheme Owner (or Governing Body).
-The Operational working group will determine who the Scheme Owner will be at a later stage.
+The Accession Agreement is a bilateral agreement between each separate participant and the Scheme Owner.
+The Operational working group is currently determining how the Scheme Owner will operate.
 By signing the Accession Agreement, an Adhering or Certified Party becomes a participant of the iSHARE Scheme, and declares and agrees with the conditions set forth in the Accession Agreement and the Terms of Use.
 A participant also declares that it will abide to all relevant laws and regulations that apply to its business, amongst which the laws and regulations described in the Legal Framework.